TzviYisrael/DBproject_967786_319028346/שלב_א/README.md

 ---

-## Schema Normalization up to 3NF
+# Schema Normalization up to 3NF

-The schema was checked and found to be normalized at least up to the Third Normal Form (3NF).
+The schema was checked and found to be normalized at least up to the Third Normal Form.

-Each table in the system represents a single entity, and all non-key attributes depend fully on the primary key of that table.
+Each table represents one clear entity, and all non-key attributes depend on the primary key of that table.
-In addition, a proper separation was maintained between users, teams, matches, odds, bets, and transactions, which prevents unnecessary data duplication and preserves a correct logical structure.

 Examples:

 - User details are stored only in the `USERS` table.
 - Team details are stored only in the `TEAMS` table.
 - Match details are stored only in the `MATCHES` table.